Submit a Theme Issue Proposal

 To suggest a theme issue (also called e-collection), please fill out the Theme Issue Proposal form.

-Please only fill out this form if you are proposing a new theme issue.
+Please only fill out this form (above) if you are proposing a new theme issue or e-collection.
 The form will request the following information (you may also fill out the MoU linked below in preparation):

-- Will there be an editorial and/or commentary article for this theme issue, written by the editors (usually free of charge)?
+- Will there be a guest editorial accompanying this theme issue, written by the editors (usually free of charge)?

 - How many papers do we anticipate publishing?
 Over what time period will they be submitted (first submission when, last submission when)?
 See examples for typical timelines below.